Time for Twos

 - Need further assistance?

-- HM goverment offer additional help with childcare costs
+- HM government offer additional help with childcare costs

 - Q. I have a two year old daughter can I get money to help with her nursery funding?

-- A. You may be eligible for two year old childcare education if you meet certain criteria (please see detail below)
+- A. You may be eligible for two year old early education if you meet certain criteria (please see detail below)